 Zynex, Inc. (ZYXI) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, April 2, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Zynex, Inc. ("Zynex" or the "Company") (NASDAQ: ZYXI ).
+BENSALEM, Pa., April 10, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Zynex, Inc. ("Zynex" or the "Company") (NASDAQ: ZYXI ).

-IF YOU SUFFERED A LOSS ON YOUR ZYNEX INVESTMENTS, CLICK HERE BEFORE MAY 19, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ZYNEX, INC. (ZYXI), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 19, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?